A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Data Availability Statement

 \section{Data Availability Statement}

 The ``Communities and Crime'' dataset \citet{communities_and_crime_183} analyzed in this study is publicly available from the UCI Machine Learning Repository.
-The scripts required to download the specific subsets used for the cross-validation experiments in Section 5 are provided in the reproduction repository in the Supplementary Material.
+The scripts required to download the specific subsets used for the cross-validation experiments in Sections \ref{subsec:real-world-experiment} and \ref{subsec:real-world-results} are available at \href{https://github.com/egonmedhatten/beta-kernel-reproduce-paper}{https://github.com/egonmedhatten/beta-kernel-reproduce-paper}.